Neutrino mean free path in neutron stars in the presence of hyperons: Equation of State of Nuclear Matter

 As explained earlier, following Ref.~\cite{Leong:2023yma}, we also include a purely phenomenological repulsive contribution to the energy density which increases as the density, and hence the degree of potential overlap of the baryons, increases.
 This short-distance repulsive contribution was shown as the last term in Eq.~(\ref{eq1}) and has the form

 Here $n_B^{-1/3}$ is a measure of the average distance between baryons in the nuclear matter.
 The quantities $E_0$ and $b$ are free parameters, chosen such that they do not change the properties of symmetric NM at nuclear saturation density.
-The $b$ parameter can be interpreted as the quark core size of the baryons, which is expected to be of order 0.5 fm.
+These were found to be $E_0=5500$ MeV and $b=0.5$ fm \cite{Leong:2023yma}.
+The same values are used with $E_0$ describing the strength of the interaction and $b$ interpreted as the range parameter, corresponding to the size of the quark cores within the baryons.

 In the NS, we impose the conditions of $\beta$ equilibrium and charge neutrality.
 Then, the total energy density can be written as